emcglackenr1/AdminApp/README.md

 # AdminApp
-Wireframe for a responsive web application, created as part of an Open University project.
-Since it is only a wireframe the pages are linked but many of the functions, such as form submission, are not enabled.
-There is no colour scheme or images added because the goal was to demonstrate layout, information and page organisation.
+This is a wireframe for a responsive web application, created as part of an Open University project.
+Since it is only a wireframe there is no colour scheme or images added.
+This allows for easier evaluation of information organisation, page linking, user experience and the inclusion of the required features.
+The project did not require JS so it was not included.
+However, I occasionally noted where a feature would have been better using JS.
+For example, in a responsive 'hamburger' style menu.